Here’s some background information about the September 11, 2012, attack on the US mission in Benghazi, Libya.

-September 21, 2012 - Secretary of State Hillary Clinton says, “What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans.”
+September 21, 2012 - Clinton says, “What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans.”

-September 28, 2012 - The Office of the Director of National Intelligence announces that despite initial reports the attack on the consulate was spontaneous, they now believe it was a terrorist attack.
+September 28, 2012 - The Office of the Director of National Intelligence announces that despite initial reports the attack was spontaneous, they now believe it was a terrorist attack.

-October 1, 2012 - Representative Peter King (R-NY), demands that U.S. Ambassador Susan Rice step down after making what he called misleading comments about the attack in Benghazi.
+October 1, 2012 - Representative Peter King (R-NY), demands that Rice step down as US ambassador after making what he called misleading comments about the attack in Benghazi.

-October 4, 2012 - An FBI team arrives at the consulate to investigate.
+October 4, 2012 - An FBI team arrives at the mission to investigate.
 They are delayed nearly three weeks because of security concerns.

-October 9, 2012 - CNN reports that Eric Nordstrom, regional security officer in Libya until July 2012 sent two diplomatic cables to the state Department requesting additional security agents for the Benghazi consulate.
-The cables were sent in March and July, 2012.
+October 9, 2012 - CNN reports that Eric Nordstrom, regional security officer in Libya until July 2012, sent two diplomatic cables to the state Department requesting additional security agents for the Benghazi mission.
+The cables were sent in March and July 2012.

-October 19, 2012 - Several senior administration officials tell CNN that UN Ambassador Susan Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
-This assessment is revised following Ambassador Rice’s use of the word.
+October 19, 2012 - Several senior administration officials tell CNN that Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
+This assessment is revised following Rice’s use of the word.

-November 3, 2012 - A U.S. government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the consulate attack.
-The United States first became aware of Ali Ani al Harzi when he apparently posted details of the attack on social media while it was happening.
-He was detained by Turkish officials after he crossed into the country from Libya.
+November 3, 2012 - A US government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack.
+The United States first became aware of Harzi when he apparently posted details of the attack on social media while it was happening.
+He was detained by Turkish officials after he entered the country from Libya.

-November 8, 2012 - Mark Basseley Youssef (the Egyptian-American film maker who made “Innocence of Muslims" which was originally blamed for the consulate attack) is sentenced to one year in federal prison for violating the terms of his probation from a 2010 bank fraud case.
+November 8, 2012 - Mark Basseley Youssef (the Egyptian-American film maker who made “Innocence of Muslims,” which was originally blamed for the mission attack) is sentenced to one year in federal prison for violating the terms of his probation from a 2010 bank fraud case.
 He is also ordered to serve four years of supervised release after his prison term.

 November 15, 2012 - The Senate Select Committee on Intelligence holds a closed oversight hearing.